Romea/romea-core-mobile-base/README.md

 ## ROMEA Core Mobile base library

 This library offers a comprehensive set of tools for computing both forward and inverse kinematics for four-wheeled vehicles or two-tracked systems.
-It supports various kinematic models, including one-axle steering, two-axle steering, skid steering, and omni-directional steering.
-The library enables precise control of actuators and calculates odometry.
+It supports various kinematic models according command space, including one-axle steering, two-axle steering, skid steering, and omni-directional steering kinematics.
+The library enables precise control of actuators and help to calculate odometry.
 It also extends these models for simulations.
-Supported vehicle types include:
+Many vehicles are supported, with the following acronyms and characteristics:

 - **1FAS2F2WD**: One front-axle steering, two front-wheel drive
 - **1FAS2R2WD**: One front-axle steering, two rear-wheel drive
 - **1FAS4WD**: One front-axle steering, four-wheel drive